 Angling is another word for fishing with a rod, which has its origins in Old English, and which is even referenced in Shakespeare.

-Beginning fishing doesn’t have to be as complicated as it may seem.
+Beginning to fish doesn’t have to be as complicated as it may seem.
 Keep to the essential elements, combine that with a bit of humility for when you make newbie mistakes, and you’re well on your way to an enjoyable lifelong hobby.